Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 Even once you clear it, a special mode exists which limits your class selection.
 This requires creative problem solving to route out different ways to destroy the great evil.

-It doesn't quite hit as perfectly for me as Mortal 1, but it's so clever and uniquely it's own thing.
+It doesn't quite hit as perfectly for me as Mortol 1, but it's so clever and uniquely it's own thing.

 # Incredible